Vision

 About the Developer

-Crow Eye is developed and maintained by Ghassan Elsman as both a practical forensic tool and a research proof of concept.
+Crow Eye is developed and maintained by Ghassan Elsman as both a practical forensic engine and a research proof of concept.
 The project is open to collaboration and contributions.
 For inquiries or support, feel free to reach out:

 📧 [email protected] | 🔗 GitHub Repository | 💼 LinkedIn Profile